-- It is of great importance to ensure good cooperation with Russia and its Baltic Sea regions in the implementation of the Strategy.
-One positive example of how the EU could support the external dimension of the EU Baltic Sea Strategy is the recent launch of the €20 million action programme intended to finance activities and projects in the framework of the Northern Dimension Policy, HELCOM Baltic Sea Action Plan, and Non-State Actors and Local Authorities in the Baltic Sea Region. - As a stakeholder of the EU Strategy for the Baltic Sea Region, ERB will go on with its initiatives to the benefit of the growth of the whole region involving the Kaliningrad Region of the Russian Federation, a neighbour to the EU and an important partner of the ERB cooperation.
+- It is of great importance to ensure good cooperation with Russia in the implementation of the Strategy. - As a stakeholder of the EU Strategy for the Baltic Sea Region, ERB will go on with its initiatives to the benefit of the growth of the whole region involving the Kaliningrad Region of the Russian Federation, a neighbor to the EU and an important partner of the ERB cooperation.